Zapier is a web tool that allows you to connect apps you use every day to automate tasks and save time.

 - Leave the Webhook URL blank for now (we will get this information from Zapier shortly)

-- Enter an IP Address.
+- Enter the IP Address you'll be making requests from.
+This can be 0.0.0.0 if you don't have a static IP.
 This is used to verify access to the TTNC API.
 This will not be used for webhooks but is required to create an Application in myTTNC

 - Click the 'Create VKey' button.